Note: This article was filed by a paid contributor to Xerox Corporation.

 If print marketing is a big deal for your company, the cost savings of handling it in-house may be worth it.
 Not to mention the peace of mind in knowing that a third-party vendor did not go and print (and charge you for) a thousand business cards with a misspelling in the company name.
 You will have total control over every aspect of the printing process, and you will not have to wait until the printer is ready to start using them.

 Now that you’re ready to start printing your own marketing collateral, make sure you properly incorporate print into your overall marketing strategy.
 Not sure how to do that?
-Check out this article for tips on how to successfully integrate your print collateral with your online marketing campaigns.
+Read Power of Print: How to Integrate Print Collateral Into Your Marketing Campaigns for tips on how to successfully integrate your print collateral with your online marketing campaigns.

 Share this article on Twitter!